 The Herniated Disc

-A diagnosis of a “protruded “disc indicates where a discs inner material has pushed through torn fibers in the disc against the outer wall creating the “herniation.”
+A diagnosis of a “protruded “or herniated disc indicates where a discs inner material has pushed through torn fibers in the disc against the outer wall creating the “herniation.”

 Due to the anatomy of the spine and close proximity to the spinal nerves, irritation or compression can occur of the nerve root.

-A larger herniation that compresses the nerve with resulting muscle weakness or a herniation where symptom resolution can’t be achieved conservatively, may require surgery.
+A larger herniation that compresses the nerve with resulting muscle weakness.
+This type of herniation is when the symptoms continue without resolution in conservative management and may require surgery.
 A procedure known as a “discectomy” is performed to remove the part of the disc pressing on the nerve.

-Maintaining good body mechanics, core stability and flexibility in conjunction with a healthy weight, are all factors that contribute to a healthy spine.
+Maintaining good body mechanics and core stability and flexibility is important.
+In conjunction with a healthy weight, are all factors that contribute to a healthy spine.

-If you would like to learn more about low back pain, go to: https://www.joionline.net/trending/content/low-back-pain
+Finally, if you would like to learn more about low back pain, go to low back pain

 Finally, to make an appointment for physical therapy at one of the 12 JOI Rehab Centers, please call 904-858-7045.

 To make a Telemedicine or Office Appointment with a JOI Orthopaedic Spine Specialist, please call 904-JOI-2000, schedule online or click below.